 The polishing step is usually a dry process using ground-up corn cob as media, with polishing compound embedded.
 Ground-up walnut shells are also used as media for dry processing in a metal parts tumbler.

 Tumbler media is the abrasive used in mass finishing that grinds away the burrs and cutting lines on a metal surface.
 Tumbler media comes in many shapes and forms.

 and many other shapes

-With the many options available, there is a certain art to selecting the correct media.
+With the many options available, there is a certain art to selecting the correct media for industrial tumblers.
 Using incorrect media can cause significant problems, such as media becoming stuck in a hole in the part or damaging the part.

 As a general rule, the darker the media, the faster it cuts.
 For example, if plastic media is very dark, it’s likely to be fast-cutting with a more aggressive abrasive.
 Lighter-colored media is more likely to be mild cutting for mildly abrasive mass finishing.

 |Model||Motor (HP)||Total Capacity (cu. ft.)||Barrel Dimensions (in)||Overall Dimensions W × L × H (in)||Weight (pounds)|

 |12||1||0.4||8.5 × 5||34 × 30 × 30||700|

 |40||3||1.4||12.5 × 6.875||47 × 38 × 49||1280|